Whanganui Happenings: What's on - NZ Herald

 COMMUNITY ARTS CENTRE

-What: A selection of drypoint etchings and wire art by Lysha Brennan, plus a selection of acrylic paintings by Christina McGillan and works by Nick Toyne.
+What: A selection of drypoint etchings and wire art by Lysha Brennan, plus a selection of acrylic paintings by Christina McGillan and work by Nick Toyne.

 Where: 19 Taupo Quay.